harrypmdev/liars-dice/README.md

     </details>
     <br>
-- The '::after' pseudo-element displays as 'inline' by default.
-Inline elements cannot be transformed in this manner.
+- The `::after` pseudo-element displays as `inline` by default. `inline` elements cannot be transformed in this manner.
-- 'display: inline-block' was added to the CSS selector in question
+- `display: inline-block` was added to the CSS selector in question
     <details>
     <summary>Bug one solved</summary>